raphaelmayer/compositebaas/README.md

     }
     ```

     This JSON structure defines key properties like the function’s name, type, provider, and configuration, which CompositeBaaS uses to integrate the function into workflows.
+Attributes in the input object specify requirements for the particular service function, while outputs denote the particular transformation the service provides.

-    To specify input and output arguments of your serverless function, use the dedicated dataIn and dataOut fields. *TODO*
+    To specify input and output arguments of your serverless function, use the dedicated dataIn and dataOut fields.
+(TODO)

+    ```DataIn

+                {
+                    "name": "attributeName",
+                    "type": "attributeType",
+                    "required": boolean
+                }
+    ```

+    ```DataOut

+                {
+                    "name": "attributeName",
+                    "type": "attributeType"
+                }
+    ```

+    CompositeBaaS will look for these attribute names when looking for services to apply for the specified intent/transformation.

+    *Note that attributes will be prefixed by their parent object from the input file.
+This means that a language attribute will be called inputLanguage or outputLanguage depending on where in the input file it was specified.*

 2. **Implement the function as a serverless function:**
    Write the code for the serverless function and place it in the appropriate directory:
    `resources/functions/<provider>/<name>.mjs`.

     CompositeBaaS will automatically detect and integrate the function based on this directory structure.
 For example you might want to place your custom functions in a directory `custom` within the `functions` directory.
 In this case use `"custom"` as a `provider` for your function.

+    To implement a function use the template provided here (TODO) or copy the template from down below:
+    ```
+    export const handler = async (event) => {
+        try {
+            const body = event.body ?
+JSON.parse(event.body) : event; // payload is different when triggering over APIGateway
+            const fileNames = Array.isArray(body.fileNames) ? body.fileNames : [body.fileNames];
+            const inputBucket = body.inputBucket;
+            const outputBucket = body.outputBucket || inputBucket;

+            // parse parameters here

+            const outputKeys = [];

+            for (const fileName of fileNames) {

+                // implement function here

+                const outputKey = ""; // save file in s3 and store outputKey here
+                outputKeys.push(outputKey);
+            }

+            return {
+                statusCode: 200,
+                body: JSON.stringify({
+                    fileNames: outputKeys,
+                }),
+            };
+        } catch (error) {
+            console.error("Error during my test service:", error);
+            return {
+                statusCode: error.statusCode || 500,
+                body: error.message,
+            };
+        }
+    };
+    ```

+    Your function should expect...
+(TODO)

 If you want to see this in more detail, check out the resources directory, where you can find the `function_ontology.json` and the `functions` directory.